trentwiles/FuzzingLists/README.md

 # FuzzingLists
-Lists to use in fuzzing software
+Basic lists to use in fuzzing software